- The threat

 We believe it is not currently possible to eradicate the largest, West and South-West London/Surrey outbreak, but we and our partners are working hard to minimise its size, spread and impact as much as possible.

-The Pangbourne outbreak is very small, with no nests found in 2013 or 2014, compared with 61 in 2011, indicating that it might be close to eradication.
+The Pangbourne outbreak is very small, with no nests found in 2013 or 2014, compared with 61 in 2011, and none so far in 2015, indicating that it might be close to eradication.
 However, pheromone traps caught five adult male moths in late summer 2013 and three in late summer 2014, indicating that the species had not been eliminated from the area.
 We therefore continue to work with West Berkshire Council to eradicate the outbreak.

 Evidence of OPM introductions was also found in Leeds in 2009 and Sheffield in 2010.
-However, annual follow-up surveys have found no evidence that these introductions have resulted in the establishment of breeding populations there.
-A single tree containing nests was found in East London in 2014, but follow-up surveys of oak trees in the surrounding area found no further evidence of nests or caterpillars in the area.
-The tree was destroyed before any adult moths could emerge from the nests and breed, and we continue to monitor the area.
+However, annual follow-up surveys have found no evidence that these introductions have resulted in the establishment of breeding populations.
+A single tree containing nests was found in East London in 2014, and it was destroyed before any adult moths could emerge from the nests and breed.
+Follow-up surveys of oak trees in the surrounding area immediately afterwards found no further evidence of nests or caterpillars in the area, but several nests were found in nearby oak trees in 2015.
+These were immediately destroyed, and monitoring continues.

-All of these introductions and outbreaks are thought to have resulted from the importation from nurseries in continental Europe of young oak trees on which over-wintering OPM eggs had been laid.
+All of these introductions and outbreaks are known or thought likely to have resulted from the importation from nurseries in continental Europe of young oak trees on which over-wintering OPM eggs had been laid.

 Control action includes:

-- winter surveying for spent nests in oak trees in affected and at-risk areas, which can tell us where we might expect to find the pest the following spring and summer
+- winter surveying for old nests in oak trees in affected and at-risk areas, which can tell us where we might expect to find the pest the following spring and summer;

-- destruction of egg masses before the eggs hatch the following spring, although egg masses are very difficult to find
+- destruction of egg masses before the eggs hatch the following spring, although egg masses are very difficult to find, making this option practicable only on very small trees;

 Operations are planned and co-ordinated by a Project Board with Forestry Commission and Defra representatives.
 The board is supported by an Advisory Group comprising representatives of local authorities, major land-owning and land-managing organisations, Public Health England and regulatory authorities.
 These groups are advised by entomologists from the Forestry Commission’s Forest Research agency.
 Our response to new outbreaks of OPM follows our contingency plan.